See also: Democratic Party

 Brazile is the founder and managing director of Brazile & Associates, a firm that assists corporate clients with “diversity training, earned media strategies, crisis management, and message development.”
-She also serves as a regular political contributor on CNN television, vice chair of voter registration and participation at the Democratic National Committee, and a contributing writer for United Media and Ms. magazine.
+She also serves as vice chair of voter registration and participation at the Democratic National Committee, and a contributing writer for United Media and Ms. magazine.

 At various times in her professional career, Brazile has been a lecturer at the University of Maryland, a fellow at Harvard University's Institute of Politics, and an adjunct professor of Women and Gender Studies at Georgetown University.
 She has been a columnist for Roll Call and a contributor to NPR's Political Corner and ABC News.
 And in 2004 she published the memoir, Cooking with Grease: Stirring the Pots in American Politics.